-Breonadia salicina, commonly known as mingerhout in Afrikaans, is a tree growing to a wide range of sizes, up to 40 m in height (SA Tree List No. 684).
+Breonadia salicina, commonly known as the matumi and in Afrikaans as mingerhout, is a tree growing to a wide range of sizes, from 3 m to 40 m in height (SA Tree List No. 684).

 The flowers grow from leaf axils in spherical heads on long, slender peduncles, each with a pair of small bracts halfway up its length.
+The calyces are short.
 Flowerheads become 1,5 cm to 2,5 cm in diameter.
-The tiny individual flowers, densely together in the flowerheads, are sweetly scented, their calyces short.
+The tiny individual flowers, densely together in the flowerheads, are sweetly scented.
 Each floret has a pale mauve corolla, tubular and five-lobed, widening at the mouth in a funnel-shape.
 The stamens protrude; the ovary is two-chambered.

 The fruits are small, brown, two-lobed capsules that become about 2 mm long.
-They are densely clustered in spherical heads as the flowers had been before (Coates Palgrave, 2002).
+They are densely clustered in spherical heads as the flowers had been before.

 The species distribution is in Limpopo and Mpumalanga, slightly into northern KwaZulu-Natal.
 The habitat is low altitude, riverine, Lowveld forests.
 The species is not considered to be threatened in its habitat early in the twenty first century (Coates Palgrave, 2002; Schmidt, et al, 2002; http://redlist.sanbi.org).